KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 A natural question arises:

-If all who abide in Theon are perfectly Source-facing, why would some remain while others move on?
+If all who abide in Theon are perfectly Aion-facing, why would some remain while others move on?

 Zenetism answers by clarifying that Theonic return is not best conceived as a piecemeal departure of isolated contents.
 The gathered essences in Theon share a sufficient common orientation that, once the office is complete, they incline together toward **Aion**.